Accessible overviews of key current issues for library technology

-This entry covers next generation resource *management* systems such as (Ex Libris) Alma, (OCLC) WMS, (Innovative Interfaces) .It does not cover Discovery systems as such - these are covered in more detail under the Discovery entry.
+This section covers next generation resource *management* systems Library Service Platforms such as (Ex Libris) Alma, (OCLC) WMS, (Innovative Interfaces) .It does not cover Discovery systems as such - these are covered in more detail under the Discovery entry.

 Who is buying Library Services Platforms?
 See the Procurements page to see who is out to tender and who has bought a LSP